Imam Reza Shrine

-The Imam Reza Shrine (حرم امام رضا; العتبة الرضوية) is the mausoleum of Ali al-Rida, the eighth Imam in Shia Islam, located in Mashhad, the province of Razavi Khorasan, Iran.
-As one of the holiest sites in Shia Islam, nearly 30 million Muslims making pilgrimages to the shrine every year, the most visited pilgrimage site in Islam.

-Imam Reza was a great-grandson of Islamic prophet Muhammad, known for his piety and learning.
-He is part of the chain of mystical authority in Sunni Sufism, making him widely respected in Sunni Islam as well.
-He is also regarded as a model of asceticism in Sufism, and the chains of authority in Shia Sufism progress through him.
+The Imam Reza Shrine (حرم امام رضا; العتبة الرضوية) is the mausoleum of Ali al-Rida, the eighth of the Twelve Imams, located in Mashhad, the province of Razavi Khorasan, Iran.
+As one of the holiest sites in Shia Islam, nearly 30 million Muslims make pilgrimages to the shrine annually, the most visited pilgrimage site in Islam.
+Imam Reza was a descendant of the Islamic prophet Muhammad, known for his exceptional knowledge.
+His lineage traces through Ali and Muhammad’s daughter Fatima, via the line of Husayn.
+He is also part of the chain of mystical authority in Sunni Sufism, making him widely respected in Sunni Islam as well.
 Uyoun Akhbar Al-Ridha have recorded miracles which have occurred at the shrine.

-The shrine covers an area of 1,200,000 square meters, making it the third largest mosque in the world, after Masjid al-Haram and the Prophet's Mosque.
-The Goharshad Mosque, a museum, a library, four seminaries, a cemetery, and the Razavi University of Islamic Sciences, are also contained within the complex.
+The shrine covers an area of 1,200,000 square meters, making it the largest mosque in the world, after Masjid al-Haram in Mecca and the Prophet's Mosque in Medina.
+The Goharshad Mosque, the Astan Quds Razavi Central Museum, the Central Library of Astan Quds Razavi, and the Razavi University of Islamic Sciences, are also contained within the complex.
 The complex was added to Iran's National Heritage List on 6 January 1932, and on 2 February 2017, it was added to the tentative list of UNESCO World Heritage Sites.
+Also buried within the shrine are members of the Timurid, Safavid and Qajar dynasties, alongside the Abbasid caliph Harun al-Rashid, polymath Sheikh Bahai, Crown Prince Abbas Mirza, Supreme Leader Ali Khamenei, and many other notable political figures, scholars, and clerics.
+The city of Mashhad has been named the Cultural Capital of the Islamic World by the Organisation of Islamic Cooperation.

 Religious significance

-Shia sources quote several hadiths from the Shia Imams and Muhammad that highlight the importance of pilgrimage to the shrine.
+Several hadiths from the Shia Imams and Muhammad highlight the importance of pilgrimage to the shrine.
 A hadith from Muhammad says:

 One of my own flesh and blood will be buried in the land of Khorasan.
 God the Highest will surely remove the sorrows of any sorrowful person who goes on pilgrimage to his shrine.
 God will surely forgive the sins of any sinful person who goes on pilgrimage to his shrine.

+The Imam Reza Shrine is regarded as a very important place of pilgrimage and a major spiritual center for both Shia and Sunni Muslims due to the burial of Ali al-Rida.
+Since the presence of Imam Reza in the eastern Islamic region had a significant impact in favor of the Alids and against the Abbasids, it also contributed to the spread of Shia teachings in the region.
+After his death, the propagation of his teachings was entrusted to his narrators and students, and his burial site gradually became a spiritual center for Shias and, shortly afterward, for Sunnis as well.
+The prosperity of the burial site of Imam Reza is notable, despite the fact that he is buried next to the Abbasid caliph, Harun al-Rashid.
+Visitors ranging from common people to many Shia and Sunni kings made pilgrimages to the shrine throughout history.